sheinaedeline/SENG3011-Brickwalls/README.md

 ## API

-The API is hosted on Azure and can be found here: https://diseasereportapi.azurewebsites.net/
+The API is hosted on Azure and can be found here: https://diseasereportapi.azurewebsites.net/ CURRENTLY DOWN

 ## Running API on local server